yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 - `ghc`: Compiler similar to gcc for `C`.
 - `ghci`: Interactive Haskell (REPL)
 - `runhaskell`: Execute a program without compiling it.
-Convenient but very slow compared to compiled program.
+Convenient but very slow compared to compiled programs.

 <h3 id="don-t-be-afraid">Don't be afraid</h3>

 <%= blogimage("munch_TheScream.jpg","The Scream") %>

 Many book/articles about Haskell start by introducing some esoteric formula (quick sort, Fibonacci, etc...).
-I will make the exact opposite.
+I will do the exact opposite.
 At first I won't show you any Haskell super power.
 I will start with similarities between Haskell and other programming languages.
-Let's jump in the obligatory "Hello World".
+Let's jump to the mandatory "Hello World".

 <div class="codehighlight">
 <code class="haskell">